wrex/lessons/content/post/2020-01-04-four-groups-of-three.md

 {{< figure src="/img/neck-diagrams/two-one-octave-Am-2.png" title="One octave Am Pentatonic, shape 2" width="33%">}}
 </div>

-You want to program your fingers to play these shapes without conscious effort.

 Note that shape 1 starts with your *first* finger on the root note, and the remaining notes on the same or *higher* frets.

 Shape 2 has your *pinky* on the root note, and the remaining notes *lower* on the neck.

 You can use this fact to great advantage: The note you're looking for is almost guaranteed to be close to one of those two fingers.
 You shouldn't need to move your left hand very far up or down the neck to get one of those two fingers in position.

+Let's just think about the A on the sixth string as shown.
+If my left hand was anywhere around the middle of the neck (say with my first finger around frets 4, 5, or 6) I could play the single octave shape 1 without moving my hand even a fret.

+If my hand was lower on the neck, I'd choose octave shape 2.

+If it was even higher on the neck, I could use shape 1 starting with my index finger on the A on the D string, or shape 2 with my pinky on the A at the 12th fret of the A string.

 Watch the pros and notice how efficiently they move their hands.
 Their hands always seem to be in the right place for the notes they want to play.
+Choosing shapes that hang higher or lower off their current position is what allows this.

 {{% details "Exercise 2: One-octave shape 1 drills" %}}
 <div class="bg-info">